Cwoodall6/quickcalc/README.md

 - `:log` returns log (base 10) ex. `:log(100)`
 - `:ln` returns natural log (base E) ex. `:ln(50)`
 - `:e` returns e^x ex. `:e(2)`
-- Trig functions are within code but aren't guarenteed to give a wanted answer, so they aren't included in this list.
+- Trig functions are within code but aren't guarenteed to give a desired answer, so they aren't included in this list.

 ### Date and Time ⌚
 - `:today` returns the current date; you may add or subtract days ex. `:today + 5`